 Amenemhat II (of the Middle Kingdom of Ancient Egypt) was the first pharaoh to build a pyramid at Dashur after Sneferu of the Old Kingdom.
-The pyramid of Amenemhet II is known as the “White Pyramid” because it was originally clad in shining white limestone but it was known to the Ancient Egyptians as “The Mighty Pyramid” although it also seems to have been known as “Amenemhet is provided”.
+The pyramid of Amenemhet II is known as the “White Pyramid” because it was originally clad in shining white limestone, but it was known to the Ancient Egyptians as “The Mighty Pyramid”, although it also seems to have been known as “Amenemhet is provided”.

 The entrance in the north face was covered by a north chapel.
 From the entrance a corridor lined with limestone descends towards the burial chamber.
 Two granite portcullis slabs were fitted where the corridor levelled out before reaching the burial chamber.

-- pylon-like structures
+- Pylon-like structures

 The burial chamber was located on the vertical axis of the pyramid and oriented east-west.
 It was fitted with a false gabled ceiling composed of large limestone slabs to spread the weight of the masonry above.
 A large quartzite sarcophagus was set into the floor of the burial chamber close to the west wall of this chamber.
-There are a four niches in the walls of this chamber (one on each sort wall and two on the wall opposite the entrance) but their purpose is unclear.
+There are a four niches in the walls of this chamber (one on each side wall and two on the wall opposite the entrance) but their purpose is unclear.
 A shaft cut in the floor of the chamber leads down to a second corridor beneath the entrance corridor.
 A pit at the end of this second corridor was probably intended to hold the canopic chest of Amenhemhet II.

 The pyramid was surrounded by a large rectangular enclosure wall.
-Within this wall a number of intact tombs belonging to Amenemhet’s relatives including prince Amenemhetankh and princesses Ita, Khnumet, Itiueret and Sithathormeret.
+Within this wall excavators discovered a number of intact tombs belonging to Amenemhet’s relatives, including prince Amenemhetankh and princesses Ita, Khnumet, Itiueret and Sithathormeret.
 These tombs contained a variety of funerary furniture such as wooden coffins, alabaster perfume jars, and canopic chests.
 There was also a large quantity of beautiful jewellery in the tombs of Ita and Khnumet.

 The mortuary temple on the east side of the pyramid is almost entirely ruined.
 We know that it was known as “Lighted is the place of Amenemhat’s pleasures” and a few fragments of decoration have been recovered but little else.